menandmice/micetro_docs/guides/user-manual/console_menus.rst

 .. meta::
-   :description: Menu bars and commands in the Men&Mice Management Console
+   :description: Menu bars and commands in the Micetro by Men&Mice Management Console
-   :keywords: menu, bar, console
+   :keywords: Men&Mice, Micetro

 .. _console-menus: